Hyein Yoon / 윤혜인

 To get a grasp of how galaxies are processed in low-density environments before falling into high-density regions, we map the spatial distribution of the galaxies within each large-scale structure around Virgo with their multi-wavelength colors (e.g. W3-W1, NUV-r, and g-r) and the HI gas content.
 Over a broad range of stellar masses, a significant fraction of red galaxies is found in several filaments and groups.

-in collaboration with O. Ivy Wong (ICRAR/UWA), Aeree Chung (Yonsei) and Shan Huang (NYU)
+in collaboration with O. Ivy Wong (CSIRO), Aeree Chung (Yonsei) and Shan Huang (NYU)

 • A Phase-space analysis of gas-stripped Virgo galaxies